 You can choose from a wide range of plastics to precisely meet your job requirement.
 Just few of these materials are:

-Once formed, we can also precision CNC trim or die cut the parts.
+Once formed, we can also precision CNC trim the parts.
 We fabricate trim fixtures in-house to ensure that we provide you with the best part possible.
 Trimming operations include 5-axis trimming of outer edges, access and instrumentation holes, drilled mounting holes, ventillation slots, and virtually anything else you can imagine.

 If you're considering injection molding for your part, check here first.